8 Best 6-Gallon Air Compressors of 2023 – Top Picks & Reviews

 This tank is constructed with reinforced steel and features a quick drain valve.
 The valve is in an easy-to-reach location and is simple to use.
 It has two pressure gauges and a quick coupler.
 The onboard handle and wheels make it very easy to carry this air compressor around the workplace as you need to.

-We also liked that it was backed by a 2-year warranty.
+We also liked that it was backed by a two-year warranty.
 This warranty is quite good, though we do recommend reading it before you make your purchase decision.

 3. California Air Tools Industrial Air Compressor – Premium Choice